Trusted WordPress tutorials, when you need them most.

 The WordPress maintenance mode page is technically not an error.
 It is a notification page.

-During the update process, WordPress downloads necessary update files to your server, extracts them, and then installs the update.
+During the update process, WordPress downloads the necessary update files to your server, extracts them, and then installs the update.

 Unavailable for scheduled maintenance error in WordPress